The $L^p$-diameter of the space of contractible loops: Introduction and main results

 \subsection{Organization of the paper}

-In Section \ref{sec: prop} we prove Proposition \ref{prop: prop} and in Section \ref{sec: other} we explain how the arguments generalize to prove analogues of this proposition for $\cl E_a,$ where $0<a<\mrm{Area}(\Sigma)$ and $\Sigma$ is a closed oriented surface, and hence extend Theorem \ref{thm: diam eq} to this setting.
+In Section \ref{sec: prop} we prove Proposition \ref{prop: prop} and in Section \ref{sec: other} we explain how the arguments generalize to prove an analogue of this proposition for $\cl E_L,$ where $\Sigma$ is a closed oriented surface and $L \subset \Sigma$ is an embedded separating curve and hence prove Theorem \ref{thm: generalized}.